AMasoudKaveh/x-ui-reseller-panel/README.md

 ---

-# Security Notes
+# Security

-Sensitive runtime files should never be committed to Git.
+Sensitive runtime files must never be committed to GitHub.

 The repository is configured to exclude files such as: